department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/avs/research/2023-04-MVP-Usability/research-plan.md

   - What education level do you want your participants to have?
 Various
 - LGBTQ+
   - What LGBTQ-plus group do you want your participants to be?
 Various
   - If you choose, provide exact number you want applied for each checked race.
-Minimum of 1 across all designations
+1 across all designations
 - Benefits
   - What benefits or services should your participants have experience with?
 Healthcare
   - If you choose, provide exact number you want applied for each checked benefit.
 All participants must have healthcare.